 Planned Activities STAND!'s Emergency Shelter and supportive services are critical components of the community's safety net for its most vulnerable members.
 Located at the Rollie Mullen Center (RMC), STAND!'s Emergency Shelter provides 24 emergency beds to women and their children fleeing violent relationships.
 As the only comprehensive family violence agency in Contra Costa County, STAND!'s Emergency Shelter is the only specialized sanctuary available to victims of domestic violence and their children in the community.
 All services available at RMC are provided at no cost to clients.
-Women and children receive up to 3 months of shelter, daily meals, child care, clothing, case management, and peer and professional counseling.
+Women and children receive up to 3 months of shelter, daily meals, childcare, clothing, case management, and peer and professional counseling.
 Each woman also receives benefits assistance, housing referrals, 24-hour access to phone and voice mail, transportation, legal advocacy, and domestic violence support groups.
 Children receive therapeutic interventions and age-appropriate support.
 By co-locating all these interrelated services at one confidential and secure location, STAND! can meet clients' fundamental needs seamlessly and effectively.
 The shelter is part of an integrated system of care at STAND! that follows clients from the first Crisis Line call through Transitional Housing to independence.
 The Shelter represents a critical step in this continuum, enabling women and children to process their immediate trauma and move beyond the 'crisis mode' state that results from escaping domestic violence.
 It is incredibly courageous for victims to break free and seek our assistance by calling the Crisis Line and entering the Shelter.
 They are there for the next steps and beyond, helping clients heal deep wounds and preparing abused women and children to transition to lives of independence and strength.
-12 Project Name 2018-2019 Loaves and Fishes of Contra Costa (LFCC) Target Area City of Pittsburg Goals Supported H-2 - Prevention of Homelessness
+11 Project Name 2019-2020 Loaves and Fishes of Contra Costa (LFCC) Target Area City of Pittsburg Goals Supported H-2 - Services for Homeless (Non-Shelter Related)

-Needs Addressed Homeless Prevention Funding CDBG: \$10,000 Description Loaves and Fishes provide a hot nutritious meal to anyone who is hungry by serving a hot, noon time, buffet style meal Monday-Friday.
+Needs Addressed Homeless Prevention CDBG: \$10,000 Loaves and Fishes provide a hot nutritious meal to anyone who is hungry by serving a hot, noon time, buffet style meal Monday-Friday.
 By partnering with other agencies that come to their dining rooms, Loaves and Fishes also offer its clients other safety net services such as medical, shelter, and registration for Cal Fresh.
 Their clients are individuals and families who are homeless or very low to low income residents living in Antioch, Pittsburg, and Martinez.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Estimated to serve 500 Pittsburg residents.
-Ninety eight percent of clients served are low to very low-income individuals recently out of work, homeless, unemployed, underemployed, or disabled.
-Loaves and Fishes provides meals and groceries to people who cannot afford to feed themselves or their family a nutritious meal.
-They serve anyone who is hungry adults, children, families and elderly.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05 Public Services HUD National Objective - LMA HUD Accomplishment Type - Persons (General) Location Description Pittsburg Dining Room-1415 Simpson Court Pittsburg
+Funding Description Target Date 5/30/2020 Estimate the number and type of families that will benefit from the proposed activities to very low-income individuals recently out of work, homeless, unemployed, Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05W Food Banks HUD National Objective - LMA HUD Accomplishment Type - Persons (General) Location Description Pittsburg Dining Room-1415 Simpson Court Pittsburg, CA 94565